Shubham04Jha/my_brain-Frontend/README.md

 # todos

-- fix the ugly scroll (cuz it goes outside the container)
+- how to remove the addContent Component once out of focus. (ie if the user clicks anywhere but the card.) : by preventing event bubbling

 # React + TypeScript + Vite